ElinaBoman/rootme/README.md

 ![Contact](/docs/readme/features/contact.png)

 ### Admin Interface
-If user is signed in as a superuser he/she is able to add/edit and delete products from the website.
+If the user is signed in as a superuser he/she is able to add/edit and delete products from the website.

 ![Add](/docs/readme/features/add-product.png)